 When grief becomes something else

-The Semicolon can be (and often is) interpreted as a book about grief.
-However, its primary focus is childhood depression.
-The child narrator is experiencing a major depressive episode, triggered by the death of their father.
-While grief is a normal (though not easy) reaction to loss, drastic life changes such as losing a loved one are common triggers for depression.
+The Semicolon can be (and often is) read as a story about the overwhelming and painful experience of grief.
+However, sometimes grief can become something else, prolonging the struggle to cope.
+In The Semicolon, the main character is grieving, but they are also experiencing a major depressive episode.
+While grief is a normal (though never easy) reaction to loss, drastic life changes such as losing a loved one are common triggers for depression.
 Grief and depression can co-exist, but they are not the same thing.
-This book is informed by the knowledge that it can be harmful to those with depression to have their experience interpreted as grief.
+This book is informed by the knowledge that it can be harmful to those with depression to have their experience interpreted as grief and vice versa.

 Emotional literacy, self-awareness & recognizing potential symptoms of depression